Wednesday, July 16, 2025

 ...the taxpayers of Maine don't pay a penny for them.
 Bail commissioners make up to $60 dollars for each case, money paid for by the individual arrested.

 Really?
 Taxpayers don't pay?
-I paid the $60, plus 4 days and 4 nights of my freedom on Memorial Day weekend 2025 after refusing to pay another $250 for failing to appear to pick a jury for what would obviously be a sham trial.
-I simply forgot to put it in my calendar.
-Rather than schedule it for another day, Judge Nelson issued a warrant for my arrest.
+I paid the $60, plus 4 days and 4 nights of my freedom on Memorial Day weekend 2025.
+I wouldn't pay the $250 for failing to appear to pick a jury for what would obviously be a sham trial, and Judge Nelson issued a warrant for my arrest.

-Nelson was the judge who was presiding over cases in Fort Kent on May 23 when we were scheduled to appear to evict a tenant who started renting a portion of th house from us in April, and tried to claim it all as his; I've nicknamed him Goldilocks.
+Nelson was the judge presiding over cases in Fort Kent on May 23 where we were scheduled to appear to evict a tenant who was renting a portion of the home in Saint Agatha, yet trying to claim it all as his and sleeping in our bedroom, in our bed!
+He's earned the nickname Goldilocks.

-The Fort Kent Chief of police arrived.
+The Fort Kent Chief of police soon arrived.
 He's Michael DeLena.
-Once outside an Aroostook County sheriff deputy arrived to take me to Houlton County jail.
-I asked Pete to record the arrest on his phone.
+Then an Aroostook County sheriff deputy arrived to take me to Houlton County jail; Pete recorded the arrest on his cell phone.

 During processing I was thrown in the hole for not complying, and left there for 18 hours.
-"I was born in Fort Kent, Maine" is all I would have had to say to avoid that; yet it was good to have experienced and survived it.
-Sing and exercise is all I could do in the hole.
-Sleep was impossible on a narrow hard bench with nothing but a blanket.
-If I even got close to sleep, screams from guys in cells near me kept me from it.
+"I was born in Fort Kent, Maine" is all I would have had to say to avoid that.
+Sing and exercise is all I could do.
+Sleep was impossible on a narrow hard bench with nothing but a blanket, and the screams of desperation from guys in nearby cells.

 The water was horrible, tasted like chlorine.
 After several hours in the hole, I started to cough.
-My throat felt irritated; I soon realized that it was probably ammonia vapors in the room that was the reason I was coughing.
-I asked for them to flush my toilet - a hole in the cement floor.
+My throat felt irritated; I soon realized that it was due to the ammonia vapors in the room.
+I asked for them to flush the toilet - a hole in the cement floor.

 In passing by other inmates to get my lunch tray when I was moved to the general population, I mentioned my son's name.
-One of the inmates said her boyfriend, who'd just been released was Shane's friend in prison.
+One of the inmates said her boyfriend, who'd just been released was Shane's friend in prison in Warren.

 It took a whole day to get something for my lips; by Tuesday they were so chapped they were about to bleed!
-When the medic came, even though I wasn't on any medication I asked for something and she gave me some ointment which gave me immediate relief.
+I asked a few different guards but it was only when the medic came around that I got some from her.

-I wasn't given a phone call until Tuesday afternoon.
-Pete had waited in the parking lot for 6 hours because he thought I'd see the judge Tuesday morning and be released.
+I wasn't even given a phone call until Tuesday afternoon shortly before I was released.
 One of the girls said from their window she could see a man in a white truck had been parked there for hours...it was Pete.
-I wasn't even given a phone call until Tuesday afternoon shortly before I was released.
+He thought I'd see the judge and be released on Tuesday morning.
+I didn't see the judge.

-The district attorney, satisfied that I'd been punished enough, dismissed the charges... though the only thing I'm guilty of is failing to consent to a scam court proceeding which would have ended in a finding of not guilty and been a waste of taxpayer dollars, and an embarrassment to the State of Maine.
+The district attorney, satisfied that I'd been punished enough, dismissed the charges... though the only thing I'm guilty of is failing to consent to a kangaroo court proceeding and a waste of taxpayer dollars.